lyassimanmukashev/data-analyst-portfolio/README.md

 **Tools:** SQL, Tableau, Google Sheets, Google Slides

 **Results/Conclusion:** Using SQL, the analysis indicates a significant disparity between both types of riders.
 Through insights and trends, the marketing team can implement strategies to convert riders into annual members.

+- For more detailed information and also with structured 6 steps of data analysis - ([Case-Study-Detailed-Project.docx](https://github.com/lyassimanmukashev/data-analyst-portfolio/blob/main/CASE%20STUDY%201.docx))